 Any user ID that functions as:

-- A disconnected server is shipped with a password of AUTOONLY (DIRMAINT and RACFVM, for example). - Only an owner of resources is shipped with a password of NOLOG (PMAINT, for example).
+- A disconnected server that does not require hands-on configuration is shipped with a password of AUTOONLY (RACFVM, for example). - Only an owner of resources is shipped with a password of NOLOG (PMAINT, for example).